noahehall/theBookOfNoah/linux/cmdline.md

       - loops
     - generate formatted reports by extracting data elements within the data file and repositioning them in another order or format
       - PERFECT for log files
+    - a bit slower than `sed` if ERE regular expressions are used
   - `gawk OPTIONS PROGRAM FILE`
     - OPTIONS
       - -F fs specifies a file separator for dileanting data fields in a line